RyoTakei/Matlab-Class/HW4/Problem4/README.md

 end
 ```

-This function is much bigger scale now. `DiseaseStep` was dealing with 0.05 days a step
-but now, we're looking at much longer scale.
+`DiseaseStep` was dealing with 0.05 days a step but now, we're looking at much longer scale.

 This function is actually very simple!
 Like, very simple.

 All you're doing here is that you're going to call the function `DiseaseStep`, `nSteps` times.
 Sound confusing?
 Well, we know that `sSteps` is 140, per instruction, you're going to run
-`DiseaseStep` 140 times using for loop.
-But it doesn't end there.
-Let's look at iputs and outputs
+`DiseaseStep` 140 times using a for loop.
+But it doesn't end there yet -- let's look at iputs and outputs
 to understand better.

 **Inputs are as follows**